aria-labelledby attribute identifies the element (or elements) that labels the element it is applied to.

 <button aria-label="Blue" aria-labelledby="color">Red</button> <span id="color">Yellow</span>

-aria-labelledbyproperty takes as value an id reference list, which means you can combine more than one element into a single accessible name.
+aria-labelledbyproperty takes as value a space-separated id reference list, which means you can combine more than one element into a single accessible name.
 You can include the

 idof the element itself to reference its own content.In this example, the accessible name is "read more 13 ARIA attributes you need to know".